jromang/picochess/docs/usage.rst

     - in **Game mode** switch sides and the computer will make next move (your turn) or stop the search and play out the best move (computer turn)
     - in **Observe/Remote mode** halt/start the clock
     - in **Analysis/Kibitz mode** no function.
 An error message is displayed
-* The fourth will toggle between the playing modes (Game, Analyse, Kibitz, Observe, Remote)
+* The fourth will toggle between the playing modes (Game, Analysis, Kibitz, Observe, Remote)

 Clock buttons (in Position menu)
 --------------------------------